Adelaide is a city with extensive appeal, and the SA capital is even more desirable owing to its proximity to a wealth of alluring destinations.

 Underrated attraction: It’s not quite a spotlight dodger but the Cockle Train provides for a relaxing and picturesque journey as it travels between Goolwa and Victor Harbor.

 Budget tip: You can’t beat a clifftop walk overlooking Horseshoe Bay and the wider coastline.
 Stop by the famed Port Elliot Bakery for a treat afterwards.

 Underrated attraction: The FruChocs Shop at McLaren Vale.
 Although, if you’re a ‘Crow-eater’ you’ll know these tasty treats are only underrated by the rest of the country.

 Budget tip: Hit the water.
-Enjoy a stroll or swim at Port Willunga beach, or snorkel or dive the famous Star of Greece shipwreck.
+Enjoy a stroll or swim at Port Willunga Beach, or snorkel or dive the famous Star of Greece shipwreck.

 Best outdoor attraction: Spot wombats and other wildlife at nearby Brookfield Conservation Park.

 Loxton is another example of an alluring holiday destination that enjoys a superb spot along the famous Murray River.
 This town mixes a laidback vibe with first-rate visitor attractions and allows for the opportunity to indulge in ample water-based recreation.
-Go at your own pace in Loxton – either way you’re sure to leave feeling rejuvenated.
+Go at your own pace in Loxton – either way, you’re sure to leave feeling rejuvenated.